 Financial considerations of semi-retirement

 However, working after age 62 has a direct impact on your retirement benefits.
-If you start receiving Social Security at age 62, your benefits will be reduced by $1 for every $2 you earn above a certain limit, which happens to be $12,960 for 2007.
+If you start receiving Social Security before your full retirement age and are still working, your benefits will be reduced by $1 for every $2 you earn above a certain limit, which happens to be $13,560 for 2008 and $14,160 for 2009.
 Depending on how much you make from your work, it might make more sense for you to defer taking Social Security until you've fully retired.

 Retirement should be a wonderful time when you can reflect on the accomplishments of an entire lifetime and look forward to new and different experiences in your golden years.
 For some, a gradual reduction in your work may be the best way to ensure a smooth transition into retirement.